openedx/edx-proctoring/docs/developing.rst

 How does the proctoring system work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See `system overview`_ for a description of the proctoring system and it's components.
+See :doc:`system-overview` for a description of the proctoring system and it's components.

 Email Templates